Medical Necessity

 Commercial

-- In accordance with generally accepted standards of medical practice;
+- In accordance with the generally accepted standards of care, including generally accepted standards of mental health or substance use disorder care.

 For these purposes, "generally accepted standards of medical practice" means standards that are based on credible scientific evidence published in peer-reviewed medical literature generally recognized by the relevant medical community, physician specialty society recommendations, the views of physicians practicing in relevant clinical areas and any other relevant factors.

-Pursuant to Insurance Code, Section 10144.52, Health Net bases any medical necessity determination or the utilization review criteria that the Plan, and any entity acting on the Plan's behalf, applies to determine the medical necessity of health care services and benefits for the diagnosis, prevention, and treatment of mental health and substance use disorders on current generally accepted standards of mental health and substance use disorder care.
+Pursuant to Insurance Code, Section 10144.52, Health Net bases any medical necessity determination or the utilization review criteria that the Plan, and any entity acting on the Plan's behalf, applies to determine the medical necessity of health care services and benefits for the diagnosis, prevention, and treatment of mental health or substance use disorders on current generally accepted standards of mental health or substance use disorder care.
+All medical necessity determinations by the health care service plan concerning service intensity, level of care placement, continued stay, and transfer or discharge of members diagnosed with mental health or substance use disorders shall be conducted in accordance with the requirements of Section 1374.721.

 Medi-Cal